Pumpkin Whoopie Pies with Caramel Pecan Filling

 - 1/2 teaspoon caramel extract

-- 1/2 cup chopped, toasted pecans
+- 1/2 cup pecans chopped and toasted

 Instructions

-- MIX Crisco® shortening, sugar and brown sugar together until light and fluffy in the bowl of a stand mixer.
+- Mix Crisco® shortening, sugar, and brown sugar together until light and fluffy in the bowl of a stand mixer.
 Scrape the sides and mix again.

 - Stir in eggs, 1 at a time, then add vanilla and pumpkin.
 Scrape sides again and stir to evenly incorporate ingredients.

-- WHISK spices, salt, leavenings and flour together in a separate bowl.
+- Whisk spices, salt, leavenings, and flour together in a separate bowl.

 - With the mixer on low, add in the dry ingredients slowly.
 Add in the sour cream and mix again.
 Scrape the sides and mix again briefly.
 Remove from mixer and mix for about 10 seconds by hand to ensure everything is mixed evenly.